Who was Jesus (PBUH)?

 “O People of the Book (Jews and Christians)!
 Do not exceed the limits in your religion, and attribute to God nothing except the truth.
 The Messiah, Jesus, son of Mary, was only a Messenger of God, and His command that He conveyed unto Mary, and a spirit from Him.
 So believe in God and in His Messengers, and do not say: ‘God is a Trinity.’
 Give up this assertion; it is better for you.
 For God is indeed (the only) One God.
 Far be it from His glory that He should have a son.
 To Him belongs all that is in the heavens and in the earth.
 And God (alone) is sufficient for a guardian.”
 (Quran 4:171)

-God deems this belief as an enormity against His Grandeur and such is the gravity of this sin that God describes it in the response to the heavens, the earth and the mountains.
+God deems this belief as an enormity against His Grandeur and such is the gravity of this sin that God explains:

 “And they say: ‘The Most Merciful (God) has taken (for Himself) a son.’
 Assuredly you utter a hideous thing, whereby the heavens are almost torn, and the earth is split asunder and the mountains fall in ruins; That they ascribe unto the Most Merciful a son, when it is not suitable for (the Majesty of) the Most Merciful that He should take a son.
 There is none in the heavens and the earth but comes to the Most Merciful as a servant.”
 (Quran 19:88-93)

-Furthermore, such is the gravity of this sin, that it is the only sin God will never forgive if a person dies in the state whilst believing that God has a partner or child:
+Furthermore, such is the gravity of this sin, that it is the only sin God will never forgive if a person dies in a state, whilst believing that God has a partner or child:

 “Indeed, Allah does not forgive the worshipping of other besides Him, but He forgives sins less than that for whomsoever He wishes.
 And whoever worships others besides Allah has certainly invented a tremendous sin.”
 (Quran 4:48)

-By informing humankind about the gravest sin and the reason for its gravity, they are given a chance to rid themselves of this sin by turning to Him and worshipping Him alone.
+By informing humankind about the gravest sin and the reason for its gravity, they are given a chance to rectify this by turning to God and worshipping Him alone.

-On the Day of Judgment, Jesus (PBUH) again will free himself from this false attribution.
-God gives us a glimpse of what he will say when he is asked about why people worshipped him:
+On the Day of Judgment, Jesus (PBUH) will free himself from this false attribution.
+God gives us a glimpse of what he will say when asked about why people worshipped him:

 “And (beware the Day) when God will say; “O Jesus, Son of Mary, did you say to the people, ‘Take me and my mother as deities besides God?’”
 He will say; ‘Glory be to You!
 It was not for me to say that to which I have no right.
 If I had said it, You would have known it.
 You know what is within myself, and I do not know what is within Yourself.
 Indeed, it is You who is Knower of the unseen.
 I said not to them except what you commanded me – to worship God, my Lord and your Lord.’”
 (Quran 5:116-117)

-In these verses, God proclaims that ascribing to Jesus (PBUH) the attribute ‘Son of God’ or ‘part of a Trinity’ is indeed a great blasphemy.
+God highlights that ascribing to Jesus (PBUH) the attribute ‘Son of God’ or ‘part of a Trinity’ is indeed a great blasphemy.

-The reason for this returns to the key fundamental assertion that God is Unique and unlike any of his creation; as well as in His Essence, He is Unique in His Divinity, His Attributes and His Lordship.
+The reason for this is due to the key notion that God is Unique and unlike any of his creation in His Essence, His Divinity, His Attributes, His Lordship and everything else.

-All of the above make up the strict monotheism which God revealed in His previous Scriptures.
+All of the above make up the strict monotheism, which God revealed in previous Scriptures.

-Did you know that all the prophets pbut all worshipped the same God and followed the same religion IslamALLAH-icon Are there verses in the Bible which instruct its worshippers to worship God alone?
+Are there verses in the Bible, which instruct its worshippers to worship God alone?

-Despite the many changes within the Bible, references to monotheism (worshipping God alone) can still be found:
+Despite many changes within the Bible, references to monotheism (worshipping God alone) can still be found:

-Ascribing a son to God is in clear opposition to the principle of the reason behind why God made the creation and sent the prophets.
+Ascribing a son to God contradicts the principle behind why God made the creation and sent the prophets.
 God says in the Quran:

 “And I did not create the jinn and mankind except to worship Me (alone).”
 (Quran 51:56)